Tafara-N/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - The prototypes of all your functions and the prototype of the function `_putchar` should be included in your header file called `main.h`
 - Don’t forget to push your header file

+# More Info

+You do not need to learn about pointers to functions, arrays of structures, `malloc` and `free` - yet.

 Quiz questions
 Great!
 You've completed the quiz successfully!
 Keep going!
 (Show quiz)